Delayed interactions in the noisy voter model through the periodic polling mechanism: Simulation methods

 \subsection{Semi-analytical approach based on the transition matrix for poll outcomes}

-If we focus only on the poll outcomes $A_{i}$, then the model under consideration reduces to the second-order Markov chain as the distribution of $A_{i}$ depends on $A_{i-1}$ and $A_{i-2}$.
-For finite $N$ the phase space of the model is finite, for this reason we can reduce the second-order Markov chain to the first-order Markov chain.
-Let us derive an expression for the left stochastic transition matrix elements of this first-order Markov chain.

-If we focus solely on the poll outcomes $A_{i}$, the model can be treated as a second-order Markov chain, as the distribution of $A_{i}$ is conditioned on both $A_{i-1}$ and $A_{i-2}$.
-In the case of a finite $N$, the phase space of the model is also finite.
-Consequently, we have the ability to further reduce the second-order Markov chain into a first-order Markov chain.
-Let us proceed to derive an expression for the left stochastic transition matrix elements of this first-order Markov chain.
+If we focus on the poll outcomes $A_{i}$, the model can be treated as a second-order Markov chain, as the distribution of $A_{i}$ is conditioned on both $A_{i-1}$ and $A_{i-2}$.
+Note thate finite $N$ implies that the phase space of the model is also finite.
+This allows us to reduce the model into a first-order Markov chain instead of the second-order Markov chain.
+Let us proceed to derive an expression for the left stochastic transition matrix elements of the first-order Markov chain.

 Upon reducing the second-order Markov chain, we effectively introduce two-dimensional system state $\left(A_{i},A_{i-1}\right)$.
 As $A_{i}\in\left[0,N\right]$, we can uniquely map the two-dimensional system state into one-dimensional index $K_{i}$: